-When painting your home, don’t forget about primer!
+When painting your home, don’t forget about the benefits of primer!
 Primer is that layer of lightly colored paint that goes over the surface before you apply the paint color that you have planned.
-We know, this sounds like painting the surface twice for little benefit, but using primer actually has many important advantages, especially for long-lasting home paints.
+We know, this sounds like painting the surface twice for little benefits, but using primer actually has many important advantages, especially for long-lasting home paints.
 Here’s why it’s important.

 Better Paint Adhesion

 Adhesion refers to how well paint sticks to a surface.
 Different surfaces can have an important impact on how well paint clings, dries, and survives for years into the future without peeling.
 Primer is designed to adhere very well to paint.
 That means that your final paint layers are less likely to peel over time or to dry and cure improperly.
 This is particularly important when you’re painting surfaces that don’t interact well with the average house paint: There are different types of primer available, based on what paint you are using, the surface, and how likely the surface is to be touched.
 Don’t be afraid to do a little research!

 If you are painting over a dark color with a similar shade or a lighter color, you may find that the dark color beneath continues to show through, even after a couple layers of the new paint.
 Primer is made to help take care of this problem by applying a white layer that hides the darker color more effectively, especially when switching to a lighter color.
 In these cases, primer is usually required for the proper appearance.

 Better Paint Durability

 Because of its better adhesion properties, primer will help ensure that your paint will last as long as possible.
 Primer can also help seal more vulnerable surfaces and prevent moisture from causing damage beneath the paint, again adding to the life of the new paint layer.
 For larger painting projects around your home, both exterior and interior, we suggest that you always plan on using primer to assure long-lasting paint — or at least make absolutely sure you don’t need primer by consulting with experts first.